Dekode1859/SharePY/README.md

 ```

 <p class="subtitle">Enabling witelist/blacklist:</p>
-<p>Pylfer wont filter the clients ip if you don't enable the use of the lists.</p>
+<p>SharePy wont filter the clients ip if you don't enable the use of the lists.</p>

 ```console
 > set whitelist true